dirkjenkinz/dwp-consent/README.md

 If no DWP cookies are found, a pop-up is displayed.
 The pop-up explains our use of cookies and asks for permission to set cookies for advertising and analytic purposes.
 The default in each case is 'no'.
-The any positive reponses are recorded in a cookie and the popup disappears.
+Any positive reponses are recorded in a cookie and the popup disappears.

 ----------------------------------